Blissfully/sqs-lambda-bridge/README.md

 ```

+**If your Lambda returns a successful response, the message will be removed from the queue.** Otherwise, it will be retried until it expires, subject to any redrive policy on that queue.

 ## Configuration

 Create an SQS queue and add a tag called `sqsLambdaBridge`.
 All queues with this tag will be polled continuously.
 Additional options are supported via tags: